-• Prerequisite: concepts of single phase controlled rectifiers, Fourier expression
+• Prerequisite: Concepts of single phase controlled rectifiers, Fourier expression

-- 1. To develop student with an understanding of the switching behavior and design of power electronics circuits such as three phase controlled rectifiers - 2.
+- 1. To develop student with an understanding of the switching behavior and design of three phase controlled rectifiers. - 2.
 To make student realize effect of source inductance on performance of three phase controlled rectifiers. - 3.
-To make student understand operation of three phase dual mode dual converter. - 4.
+To make student understand operation of three phase dual converter. - 4.
 To make student understand control scheme for three phase converters using microcontroller.

 - 1. Can analyze and design three phase controlled rectifiers with different types of load. - 2.
-Is able to formulate and calculate power consumption by understanding converter and commutation specifications - 3.
-Can analyze the effect of source inductance on performance of controlled rectifiers. - 4.
-Can describe operation of three phase dual converter with energy saving conversion system. - 5.
+Can analyze the effect of source inductance on performance of controlled rectifiers. - 3.
+Can describe operation of three phase dual converter with energy saving conversion system. - 4.
 Can explain importance and control schemes for three phase converters using suitable microcontroller.